Hi there! I’m Karen, a mom with two grown kids, and I’ve spent my life immersed in playful parenting.

 Goodbye nagging, yelling, and getting into those annoying power struggles.

-I wrote Parenting—Let’s Make a Game of It to spark your playfulness and make parenting more rewarding.
+I wrote Parenting—Let’s Make a Game of It to spark your playfulness ease stressful situations.
 Written in memory of my parents, it’s loosely based on how I raised my kids.

 So, next time you’re feeling frustrated and overwhelmed…